 A second type of jar opener is a bit larger but also a bit easier to use as well.
-It’s the Black and Decker jar opener and my late husband purchased it for his mother years ago.
+It’s the Black and Decker jar opener that Esther’s late husband purchased for his mother years ago.
 She still uses it several times a week!

 2) Extra Large Impaired Vision Clock

 This clock gives you the time, day of the week, month and date, period of the day (morning, afternoon, evening).

 You can set up to 16 alarms to remind loved ones to take their medications.
 It also has a battery back up in case of power outages.

 American Lifetime donates 10% to charities that focus on dementia research, social services and adult education.

 The easiest canister set you’ll ever open!